buildpacks/docs/content/docs/app-journey.md

 ### What is a [buildpack][buildpack]?

-A buildpack is something you've probably used without knowing, as they're currently being used in many cloud platforms.
+A buildpack is something you've probably used without knowing it, as they're currently being used in many cloud platforms.
 A buildpack's job is to gather everything your app needs to build and run, and it often does this job quickly and quietly.